 Let’s take the example of a Bradford Protein Quantification assay and build it using the Synthace platform Core Elements (see the video below).
 A Bradford assay contains a set of liquid operations that include dilution of standards, aliquoting of samples and diluted standards, and mixing of a reagent onto the aliquoted liquids.
 Because each Core Element defines such simple operations, it becomes easy to build the whole workflow logically from scratch, step-by-step, just like you would in your lab book.

 Experiments can also be scaled up and down with the platform’s automated planning feature.
 When you want to change the number of samples, you do not need to worry about re-scripting your workflows to accommodate that: simply specify the new sample number within the platform and it will automatically update the workflow in seconds.

 Scientists can also switch between different experiments with ease.
 For example, by simply replacing protein samples and standards with DNA and the Bradford reagent with PicoGreen, the Bradford workflow is instantly transformed into a PicoGreen DNA Quantification assay.

 Users can easily configure each Core Element by modifying their parameters, and they can do so by typing in plain text and using familiar biological terms.
 For example, they can select user-defined liquids or pick concentration units from dropdown menus.
-Colour-coded connections between elements guide the user in building the workflow, intuitively transfering parameter information between experimental steps.
+Color-coded connections between elements guide the user in building the workflow, intuitively transferring parameter information between experimental steps.